Huy-DNA/MPiSC/implementations/slot-queue/report/main.typ

   - The CAS sequence does not modify any values except for the last CAS instruction, and the ending time of the CAS sequence is still the same.
   - The CAS sequence modifies `slots[rank]` at the CAS but the target value is the same because inputs and shared values are the same in both cases.

   We have proven that if we move $d$'s successful CAS-sequence to start after the _last_ *successful slot-modification instruction* on slot `s` within $d$'s *successful CAS-sequence*, we still retain the program's output.
+Furthermore, we only move the starting time of a CAS-sequence, therefore, the strict partial order defined above is not changed.

-  The theorem directly follows.
+  If we apply the reordering for every `dequeue`, the theorem directly follows.
 ]

 #theorem(